rohanchandra-cpe/UVADSA_MRCNN/README.md

 # UVADSA_MRCNN
 UVA DSA MRCNN Implementation for the RAVEN dataset

-Please run this code in a virtual environment.
 The requirements.txt file should contain all of the packages you will need to run this properly.

 Using file-formatter.py
 * Call rename_files and pass in the following arguments